oxodao/isocontent-go/readme.md

 - Maybe your website is a React app: this library will generate a JSON representation to send through your API and display it automatically
 - Then you're building a mobile app: this library will handle the translation in React Native components easily stylable

-Adding other renderer is quite an easy task, and the added benefit is that Isocontent works in a whitelist-based library: any tags not handled (such as script tags) will not be rendered nor stored in database, this add a layer of security for your inputs.
+Adding other renderer is quite an easy task, and the added benefit is that Isocontent works in a whitelist-based fashion: any tags not handled (such as script tags) will not be rendered nor stored in database, this add an extra layer of security for your inputs.

 ## Getting started - Golang